nbloomf/nbloomf.md/about.md

 I am Nathan Bloomfield, studio mathematician and teacher-in-residence at NSU of OK.
 This is where I put documents for my students.

-Someday this space will also contain lucid prose about my research interests and other projects.

-Today is not that day.
+I like to think about the (strange|beautiful) interaction between universal algebra and programming.
+Sometimes I write about that too.

-This site is generated using Hakyll; the compiler source code is available (as per tradition) [here](/site.html).
+This site is generated using Hakyll; you can see the compiler [source code](/site.html) if that's your bag.